-Use BeyondTrust to start a VNC session with a remote Windows system.
+Use BeyondTrust to start a VNC session with a remote Windows or Linux system.
 Because VNC sessions are proxied through a Jumpoint and converted to BeyondTrust sessions, users can share or transfer sessions, and sessions can be automatically audited and recorded as your administrator has defined for your site.
-To use VNC through BeyondTrust, you must have access to a Jumpoint and must have the user account permission Allowed Jump Methods: Remote VNC via a Jumpoint.
+To use VNC through BeyondTrust, you must have access to a Jumpoint and have the user account permission Allowed Jump Methods: Remote VNC via a Jumpoint.

 Create a VNC Shortcut